-- Midnight of the last day of the month in which your coverage ends; an exception is your death, in which case coverage will continue for six months if covered survivors elect COBRA; - The date you elect to end your eligible dependent's coverage; - The date you become legally separated, divorced, submit a domestic partnership termination form, or submit other legal documents showing your termination of the relationship to your spouse (same or opposite sex)/civil union partner/domestic partner;

-- The last day for which the necessary contributions are made; - The date your eligible dependent ceases to be eligible for coverage; coverage generally will remain in effect through December 31 of the year in which the child reaches the maximum age (although coverage under some HMOs may end at the end of the month in which the child reaches the maximum age); - The date the eligible dependent is covered as an employee under the Plan; - The date the eligible dependent is covered as the dependent of another employee under the Plan; - The date the eligible dependent enters the armed forces of any country or international organization; - The date the dependent is no longer eligible for coverage under a Qualified Medical Child Support Order; - The date defined in the dependent verification package if proof of eligibility is not received by the deadline; or - Upon a finding of fraud or intentional misrepresentation related to a claim for eligibility or benefits under the Citigroup Health Benefit Plan; in such an event, coverage may be terminated retroactively.
+- Midnight of the day in which your employment is terminated; an exception is your death, in which case coverage will continue for six months if covered survivors elect COBRA; - > The date you elect to end your eligible dependent's coverage as a result of a qualified change in status; - > The date you become legally separated, divorced, submit a domestic partnership termination form, or submit other legal documents showing your termination of the relationship to your spouse (sameor opposite-sex)/civil union partner/domestic partner; - > The last day for which the necessary contributions are made; - The date your eligible dependent ceases to be eligible for coverage; coverage generally will remain in effect through December 31 of the year in which the child reaches the maximum age (although coverage under some HMOs may end at the end of the month in which the child reaches the maximum age); - The date the eligible dependent is covered as an employee under the Citigroup Health and Welfare Plans; - The date the eligible dependent is covered as the dependent of another employee under the Citigroup Health and Welfare Plans; - > The date the eligible dependent enters the armed forces of any country or international organization; - The date the dependent is no longer eligible for coverage under a Qualified Medical Child Support Order; - The date defined in the dependent verification package if proof of eligibility is not received by the deadline; or - > Upon a finding of fraud or intentional misrepresentation related to a claim for eligibility or benefits under the Citigroup Health Benefit Plan; in such an event, coverage may be terminated retroactively.

 You and your eligible covered dependents may be able to continue coverage under COBRA.
-See "COBRA" beginning on page 36.
+See "COBRA" beginning on page 41.